jsonresume/resume-schema/CONTRIBUTING.md

 Thank you for your interest in contributing to jsonresume/resume-schema.
 This guide details how to contribute to jsonresume/resume-schema in a way that is efficient for everyone.

+## Code of conduct

+Please note that this project is released with a Contributor [Code of Conduct]().
+By participating in this project you agree to abide by its terms.
+Please report unacceptable behavior to [INSERT EMAIL ADDRESS].
+The [Contributor Covenant](https://github.com/Bantik/contributor_covenant) was orginally made by [Coraline Ada Ehmke (Bantik)](https://github.com/Bantik).

 ## Creating an issue

 * Search if the [issue](https://github.com/jsonresume/resume-schema/issues) exist.